MichaelCurrin/code-cookbook/recipes/shell/ssh/keys.md

 $ cat ~/.ssh/id_rsa.pub
 ```

-Copy to clipboard.
+Copy to clipboard - on macOS.

 ```sh
 $ cat ~/.ssh/id_rsa.pub | pbcopy
 ```

-If the machine doesn't have an SSH key set, you'll have to generate one - see below.
+If the machine doesn't have an SSH key set, you'll have to _generate_ one - see below.

 ## Generate keys

-Generate a new SSH key.
+How to generate a new SSH key pair.

-First navigate to the appropriate directory, to ensure the files get generated there.
+First _navigate_ to the appropriate directory, to ensure the files get generated there.

 ```sh
 $ mkdir ~/.ssh